mockoon/mockoon.com/content/tutorials/nodejs-api-mocking.md

 excerpt: Learn how to mock a third party API with Mockoon when working on your Node.js backend application
 meta:
   title: Easily call a mock API from a Node.js application
-  description: Learn how to mock a third party API with Mockoon when working on your Node.js backend application
+  description: Learn how to mock a third party JSON REST API with Mockoon when working on your Node.js backend application.
+Be ready to work in no time.
 image: tutorial-nodejs-mocking.png
 imageAlt: Mockoon and Node.js logos side by side
 order: 90